al3xandr3/al3xandr3.github.io/_posts/2014-10-14-data-tracking-and-collection.md

 ### URL get/post (includes Javascript telemetry)

-Here i include Javascript and other telemetries mechanisms that work by doing a post/get request to a url with data parameters.
+Here i include Javascript and other telemetries mechanisms that work by doing a post/get request to a url with data as parameters.
 A very common one is javascript in web analytics.

 **Caveats**